| Home Earth

 A guide to Madagascar and its unique and diverse species of wildlife.

-official site of the city of Antananarivo, Madagascar's capital (in French and Malagasy).
+Official site of the city of Antananarivo, Madagascar's capital (in French and Malagasy).

-The autonomous University of Madagascar.
+The autonomous University of Madagascar is the primary public university of Madagascar.

 Université de Fianarantsoa